Five reasons cleaner air is good for business

 It’s easier to attract talent in less polluted areas

 The more polluted cities become, the less attractive they are to potential employees.
 Although this isn’t currently a major issue in the West it is easy to see it becoming so.
-Panasonic is one of a number of companies offering additional compensation to American expat employees working in China on what they called ‘hardship postings’ because of the Hazardous Air Pollution in the country.
-53% of American firms operating in Chinese cities report difficulty attracting senior talent, with air pollution cited as the main reason.
+For example, 53% of American firms operating in Chinese cities report difficulty attracting senior talent, with air pollution cited as the main reason.

 There are other benefits too